atolab/zenoh-web/content/blog/2023-04-01-key-expressions-1.md

 draft: false
 ---
 One of the major changes introduced by Zenoh 0.6 Bahamut was a new definition of the [Key Expression Language](https://github.com/eclipse-zenoh/roadmap/blob/main/rfcs/ALL/Key%20Expressions.md).
-With Zenoh 0.7.1, we introduce new data structures that let you interract with this language more easily than ever before.
+With Zenoh 0.7.1, we introduce new data structures that let you interact with this language more easily than ever before.

 Come with me on a journey into Zenoh's vision of a Named Data Address Space: Key Expressions (KE).
 The major parts of this post are all rather independent, so feel free to skip past one if it's not to your taste.